-- loose-fitting clothing such as elastic waist pants, shorts, skirts or your trip home from the hospital. - es with flat, rubber bottoms.
-Do not bring tight fitting footwear, as following surgery.
-Do not bring slides or backless slippers. - lens case with solution, and denture storage. - ng machine, such as a CPAP, bring your machine, mask and hose. - or check to make any necessary co-payments. - -wheeled walker, if you have one, labeled with your first and last name. walker, one will be provided by the hospital. - you think they would make you more comfortable.
-To keep them separate vs, it is helpful if you place them in colorful pillowcases. - tive, either a living will or durable power of attorney for health care. have an advance directive, forms will be available at the hospital. - your enjoyment. - on Resource Guide.

-ables of any kind should be left at home or in the care of a trusted loved one.
+Iten ns to Pack \bigcirc Clean, comfortable, loose-fitting clothing such as elastic waist pants, shorts, skirts or jogging outfits for your trip home from the hospital.
+0 Tennis shoes or shoes with flat, rubber bottoms.
+Do not bring tight fitting footwear as your feet may swell following surgery.
+Do not bring slides or backless slippers.
+Eye glasses, contact lens cases with solution, and denture storage.
+If you use a breathing machine, such as a CPAP, bring your machine, mask and hose.
+Your insurance card.
+Credit card number or check to make any necessary co-payments.
+Your personal front-wheeled walker, if you have one, labeled with your first and last name.
+If you do not have a walker, one will be provided at the hospital. \bigcirc Your own pillows if you think they would make you more comfortable.
+To keep them separate from hospital pillows, it is helpful if you place them in colorful pillowcases.
+0 Your advance directive, either a living will or durable power of attorney for health care.
+If you don't already have an advance directive, forms will be available at the hospital.
+Reading material for your enjoyment.
+This Patient Education Resource Guide.
+ITEMS TO LEAVE AT HOME ewelry, cash or valuables of any kind should be left at home or in the care of a trusted loved one.